 Each read and write operation is also split into five “phases”.
 It will be easier to explain each phase if you look at this waveform diagram from the reference manual first:

-Each phase corresponds with part of a typical QSPI memory transaction.
-First is the “instruction phase”, which sends an 8-bit instruction to the chip.
-This could be a simple command like 0x06 (“Enable Writes”), in which case only the “instruction” phase is used.
-Or it could be a memory access command like 0xEC (“Quad I/O Read with 4-byte addressing”), in which case the “instruction”, “address”, “dummy”, and “data” phases are all required.
+(“Quad I/O Read with 4-byte addressing”), in which case the “instruction”, “address”, “dummy”, and “data” phases are all required.
 “Dummy cycles” are used to give the chip time to prepare its response with high-speed Quad-I/O accesses, and I don’t think that the “alternate bytes” phase is used by the Flash chip included on this board.

 You can find a table of commands and descriptions of what they do in your memory chip’s datasheet; the STM32F723E Discovery Kit uses a Micron MX25L51245G Flash chip.
 Most 8-pin Flash chips use 24-bit addressing by default, but since this one contains more than 16MB of memory, it also supports 32-bit addressing.

 Different commands have different address and data byte requirements, so you can enable or disable each phase individually.
 You can also set each phase to use a different number of data lines; in the figure above, the “instruction phase” only uses one data line, while the other phases use four.
-But MX25L512 chips support 4-wire instructions, so after we issue the 0x35 “Enable Quad I/O” command, we can use 4 data lines for every phase.
+But MX25L512

 Boilerplate: Configure Clocks, GPIO Pins, etc.